secdev/scapy/doc/scapy/advanced_usage.rst

 downloaded from this website:
 ``https://github.com/mguentner/cannelloni.git``.
 The ``README.md`` file
 explains the installation and usage in detail.
-Cannelloni needs virtual CAN interfaces on the operators machine.
+Cannelloni needs virtual CAN interfaces on the operator's machine.
 The next listing shows the setup of virtual CAN interfaces.

 ::